hapax/hapax.github.io/assets/alien-maths.md

 facts about the world we care to pay attention to.
 I use the word "encode" deliberately, since words tokenise relevant differences in a way that *aids compression*.
-It literally takes less bytes to say things, and lowers the coginitive burden of storage and manipulation, so reasoning and communication are both facilitated.
+It literally takes less bytes to say things, and lowers the cognitive burden of storage and manipulation, so reasoning and communication are both facilitated.